asdf-format/asdf/docs/asdf/developer_overview.rst

 The ``walk_and_modify`` code handles the case where the tag code returns a generator instead of a value.
-This generator is expected to be a similar kind of generator to what pyyaml uses, but differing in that instead of returing an empty container object it will populate whatever elements it can complete (e.g, all non-mutable ones), and complete the population of all the mutable memebers on the second iteration (which may, in turn, generate new generators for mutable elements contained within).
+This generator is expected to be a similar kind of generator to what pyyaml uses, but differing in that instead of returning an empty container object it will populate whatever elements it can complete (e.g, all non-mutable ones), and complete the population of all the mutable members on the second iteration (which may, in turn, generate new generators for mutable elements contained within).
 When it detects a generator, the ``walk_and_modify`` code retrieves the first yielded value, then saves the generator in the